marcio-nunes/google-looker/README.md

 For these reasons, table calculations are most useful for prototyping new metrics, answering one-off questions, or creating visualizations based purely on query results.

+### Types of table calculations

+- Recognize and detail the various types of table calculations
+- Recognize and articulate the purpose of each type of table calculation

+With table calculations, you can prototype new metrics or create one-off visualizations from your query results, without having to wait for a LookML developer to modify the options available in a particular Explore.
+There are four basic types of table calculations in Looker: string, mathematical, logical, and date & time.

+- String functions operate on query results that are text.
+For example, they can be used to capitalize letters and words, extract parts of a phrase, check to see if a word or letter is in a phrase, or replace elements of a word or phrase.
+- With mathematical functions in Looker, you can apply any kind of math on numeric values, such as arithmetic, averages, sums—even running totals and standard deviations.
+- With logical functions, you can check one or more conditions and execute different paths of logic, depending on the value.
+- Finally, date and time functions operate on datetime results and allow you to extract time periods and calculate date differences and additions.
+You can also get the current date, time, or date and time, and create arbitrary date fields as needed.